radical-cybertools/radical.analytics/API.md

 * `['sname', ...]`: List of names of states.
 * `['ename', ...]`: List of names of events.
 * `True|False`: switch on and off in-place replacement of the given session.
-False is the default behavior and can be omitted.
+True is the default behavior and can be omitted.

 #### Returns: